randust/tp/docs/DeveloperGuide.md

   → Expected: The expense will be added to the recurring list.
 This recurring expense will be added once the app restarted.

 - `/add-recurring installment $10 /c utilities 01-01-2025`
-  → Expected: The expense will be added to the recurring list and will be added montly to the regular expense list on the first day of every month.
+  → Expected: The expense will be added to the recurring list and will be added monthly to the regular expense list on the first day of every month.

 ##### Invalid command formats